 Our advocates help develop a case plan and provide information and referrals to appropriate services or agencies, as well as directly advocating on behalf of clients within these services and agencies.

 Weekly educational support groups facilitated by Breaking Free staff are a combination of people sharing their experiences and learning about the dynamics of sex trafficking and exploitation.

 A 14-week intensive education program that examines sex trafficking as a slave-based system, the impact it has on victims' lives, and issues related to addiction and recovery.

 Breaking Free offers SOS groupsTuesday nights from 5:30 to 7:30 pm at Breaking Free's St. Paul offices.
 Dinner is served before the meeting at 5:00 pm.

 If you are interested in joining SOS, call Breaking Free at (651) 645-6557.

 Breaking Free has formed partnerships with local agencies, organizations, and community members to provide relevant, meaningful information to our clients in a welcoming and safe environment.
 Survivors have the opportunity to reflect on their past, assess their present, and dream about their future in these engaging sessions of self-discovery.

 The Breaking Free Alumni Program involves ongoing group meetings for individuals who have successfully completed the 14-week Sisters of Survival program.
-Topics include relationship issues, building self-esteem, money management, parenting skills, employment resources, education, health care, etc. All graduates of Sisters of Survival are welcome to attend!
+Topics include relationship issues, building self-esteem, money management, parenting skills, employment resources, education, health care, and much more.
+All graduates of SOS are welcome to attend!

 Active Breaking Free alumni are potentially eligible for participation in Speaker's Bureau, internships, permanent housing, and more.